kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 // (Pokemon(species: (135, "Jolteon"), level: 31), Pokemon(species: (134, "Vaporeon"), level: 58))
 ```

-> Note that this example just serves to illustrate the definition of `inout` parameters.
-> Swift already has a built-in `swapPokemon(_:_:)` function which should always be preferred.

 Note that because the parameters are marked `inout`, the arguments *must* be variables.
 It is not possible to call `swapPokemon(_:_:)` with a constant expression.